ibm-cloud-architecture/ibm-cloud-stencils/README.md

 1. Drag icon from stencil to canvas.
 Note that the master name is not automatically included with the icon on the canvas.
 2. To add text to an icon on the canvas, select the icon and type the desired text.
 3. Resize text to Calibri 10 pt if desired to fit more text than Calibri 12 pt.
-4. Change text to the blue color above if desired.
+4. Change text to blue color above if desired.
-5. If a line obstructs the text, select the text, right-click and select Font, go to Text Block, and select solid color of white for the text background.
+5. If a line obstructs the text, select text, right-click and select Font, go to Text Block, and select solid color of white for text background.
-6. If any of the text wraps to next line, select the text, select Text Block (Shift+Ctrl+4) under Connection Point under HOME, widen the text box and move the widened text box to be in the center under icon.
+6. If any of the text wraps to next line, select text, select Text Block (Shift+Ctrl+4) under Connection Point under HOME, widen text box and move widened text box to be in the center under icon.
-7. Edit the list of names in the region and zone to the desired name or replace with another name.
+7. Edit list of names in the region and zone to the desired name from the provide list or replace with another name.

 Need to determine whether to provide vss files for Visio 2003-2013.